OriginHubAI/MyScaleDB/README.md

 * [ScaNN](https://github.com/google-research/google-research/tree/master/scann) - Scalable Nearest Neighbors library by Google Research.
 * [Tantivy](https://github.com/quickwit-oss/tantivy) - A full-text search engine library inspired by Apache Lucene and written in Rust.
 * [MyScaleDB](https://github.com/myscale/myscaledb)  - This project was derived from the MyScaleDB open-source project and has introduced numerous new features to the original codebase.

+**⭐ Love MyScaleDB?
+Give us a star on GitHub!
+Your support helps us grow and improve.**